foliea/grounds-exec-deprecated/README.md

 to have more informations about how they are built and how to create your own.

 ## Contributing

-To hack on `Grounds`, all you need is `git`, `make`, `docker` and your favorite text editor.

-You can run the tests or the whole stack inside `docker` containers, with the same environment used in production.

 For instructions on setting up your development environment, please see this [documentation](https://github.com/folieadrien/grounds/blob/master/docs/DEVENV.md).